bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 mkdir preparsed
 ```

 * Run the HOMER software to identify motifs in the peak regions.
-To do so, we will launch jobs on the scheduler.
+To do so, we will launch a job on the scheduler.
 Please note that there are two modules necessary here:
     * **mugqic/homer/4.7** to run HOMER
     * **mugqic/weblogo/2.8.2** to create the nice motifs images that we will visualize in a browser.
 Don't load module mugqic/weblogo/3.3, as the input parameters are very different and it will not work with HOMER.